 There’s no better way to build up the magic surrounding Christmas than by heading to a festive market in one of Europe’s top cities.
 Whether you have the little ones in tow or not, you’re bound to reignite your passion for the wintery captivations and you’ll soon be enthralled with the traditions of Christmas once again!
+Don’t forget to check out our winter city break deals today, so you can find your ultimate winter break.

 A mystical vibe envelopes Europe as it approaches the festive season, stalls are placed and stands are prepared for the Christmas crowds who come to spy souvenirs and gifts, while playing witness to the seasonal atmosphere that eclipses the European Christmas markets.
 Transport yourself to enchanted lands of festive appeal, here you’ll find various cold lagers, fruit-mulled wines and sumptuous snacks to gorge yourselves on as you live a life of Christmas cheer which captures the feeling you used to get as the anticipating child who listens out for the sound of sleigh bells.
 Whether you find yourself perusing the German Christmas markets or somewhere a little closer to home, you’re sure to find yourself brimming with excitement as you explore the decorated streets.